-- the status of development of ACP-103 and ACP-104 and the preclinical and clinical development of our other drug candidates; - whether we generate revenues by achieving specified research or commercialization milestones under any agreements or otherwise receive potential payments under these agreements; - the incurrence of preclinical or clinical expenses that could fluctuate significantly from period to period; - the initiation, termination or reduction in the scope of our collaborations during these periods or any disputes regarding these collaborations; - the timing of our satisfaction of applicable regulatory requirements; - the rate of expansion of our clinical development and other internal research and development efforts; - the effect of competing technologies and products and market developments; and - general and industry specific economic conditions.
+- the status of development of ACP-103 and ACP-104 and the preclinical and clinical development of our other drug candidates, including compounds being developed under our collaborations; - whether we generate revenues by achieving specified research or commercialization milestones under any agreements or otherwise receive potential payments under these agreements; - · the incurrence of preclinical or clinical expenses that could fluctuate significantly from period to period; - the initiation, termination, or reduction in the scope of our collaborations or any disputes regarding these collaborations; - the timing of our satisfaction of applicable regulatory requirements; - the rate of expansion of our clinical development and other internal research and development efforts; - the effect of competing technologies and products and market developments; - · the costs associated with litigation; and - general and industry-specific economic conditions.

-We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of our future performance.
+We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as indications of our future performance.